mamadfrhi/ios-redux/readme.md

 ![Architecture](../uml.png)
 The application utilizes a Redux-like state management system to handle the button state dynamically.
 It abstracts concrete implementations into protocols, allowing flexibility and making the codebase ready for future extensions with minimal changes.

+## SOLID Foundations: Prioritizing Architecture for Adaptive UI"
+I've prioritized developing an extendable architecture based on SOLID principles, focusing on system robustness and flexibility.
+This approach means the current UI doesn't exactly match the Figma design.
+However, because of the strong architecture, adjusting the design later is straightforward, involving minor code adjustments.

 ## Features

 - Dynamic UI update for a custom `BrandButton` component.